preciofishbone/OmniaDocsG2/blocks/button-link/action-button-65/index.rst

 See this page for more information: :doc:`My Links </user-options/my-links/index>`

-(Only the general settings are available, see above).
+(Only general settings are available, see above).

 My Subscriptons
 ----------------